Faculty Contact

 "What are the visa requirements for your course? "

-This is a very complex question handled on a case by case basis, and we therefore would appreciate waiting to answer until we have made our admissions decision.
+This is a very complex question handled on a case-by-case basis, and we therefore would appreciate waiting to answer until we have made our admissions decision.
 If you are accepted we will assist you where possible in getting clearance, writing letters, etc...

 During the training sessions we will have a variety of light snacks and drinks, and we will have a group dinner.
 We should be able to meet your needs, but these foods will not be prepared in special kitchens.
 If this is a critical requirement, we will seek your help in making alternative arrangements.